- UMC Advantage

 **ACT scores are considered official if they are delivered directly from ACT or listed on the official high school transcript.
-Students can register for the ACT by visiting http://www.actstudent.org/ or by registering for the residual ACT on the University of Minnesota, Crookston campus by contacting Meloni Rasmussen 218-281-8586 to set up an appointment.
+Students can register for the ACT by visiting http://www.actstudent.org/ or by registering for the residual ACT on the University of Minnesota, Crookston campus by contacting Nataki Morris 218-281-8586 to set up an appointment.

 High School juniors or seniors that have a 21 or better ACT composite score and a cumulative secondary school GPA of 3.0 or higher.
-Throughout the course of a student’s career in the PSEO program, he or she must maintain that 3.0 cumulative average.
+Throughout the course of a student’s career in the PSEO program, he or she must maintain a high school GPA of 3.0 or higher.

 In class you will be treated as any other college student.